-Following the release of the game, Limp Bizkit went on to be the theme song once again for WrestleMania a mere two years later for WrestleMania XIX with the song “Crack Addict.”
-They performed that song live as well as performing “Rollin’” for Undertaker’s entrance (which wasn’t even his theme song anymore)!
+Following the game’s release, Limp Bizkit went on to be the theme song once again for WrestleMania a mere two years later for WrestleMania XIX with the song "Crack Addict."
+They performed that song live and performed "Rollin’" for Undertaker’s entrance (which wasn’t even his theme song anymore)!

 WATCH: Limp Bizkit performs "Rollin’" for Undertaker’s entrance at WrestleMania XIX